realworldocaml/book/en/compiler-output-formats.md

 in [xref](#parsing-with-ocamllex-and-menhir).
 The lexer and parser rules can be found in the `ocaml/parsing/` directory in the source distribution.

-Here's an example of a syntax error by using the `module` keyword within a `let` bindings.
+Here's a syntax error that we obtain by using the `module` keyword incorrectly inside a `let` binding.

 ```ocaml
 (* broken_module.ml *)